Who are the best Ruby on Rails experts on the Web in 2022? Who to follow? Where to find them? We did that research, so you don’t have to!

 One-man-army in the Ruby on Rails community.
 Chris is the author of GoRails, Ruby on Rails screencast for intermediate developers and the creator of multiple Rails-related tools, such as HatchBox.io or LaunchCode.
 You can follow him on Twitter and GitHub.

 Another not-really-a-blog-but-still-worth-visiting source of knowledge.
 ChicagoRuby is a group of Ruby and Ruby on Rails enthusiasts meeting on a regular basis in Chicago.
 The group also organizes WindyCityRails, an annual gathering of RoR fans in the city.
 If you wonder why they made it to this list – check their videos on YouTube.
+Also, check out our App Developers in Chicago.

 Brandon Hilkert is a developer and bootstrapper with a goal of inspiring people to improve their products and applications.
 He is also an author of a book about building Ruby gems and a free email course on this topic.

 Richard Schneeman, a Ruby Team member in Heroku, provides great content on his blog.
 Besides that, he is also the creator and maintainer of CodeTriage, an amazing online tool for getting people involved with Open Source.
-Apart from contributing to the open source community, Richard also an organizes the Keep Ruby Weird conferences in Austin, Texas.
+Apart from contributing to the open source community, Richard also organizes the Keep Ruby Weird conferences in Austin, Texas.
 If you ever in the area, make sure to take part!

 Fabio Akita is a New Tech, Ruby and Agile specialist from Brazil, where he organizes RubyConf Brazil.
-Apart from running his blog, Akita is one of the most active Quora users within Ruby on Rails category, with over 250 questions answered.
+Apart from running his blog, Akita is one of the most active Quora users within the Ruby on Rails category, with over 250 questions answered.
 You can check out his profile here.

 Pat is a Ruby developer at Apple.
 He runs his blog and a Twitter account – both really worth following.
 Besides that, he also self-published a seriously insightful book about RoR, called Ruby Under a Microscope.
 It provides some great insights into how Ruby works internally.